kxming/skstory/content/post/2024-07-30/index.md

 ---
-title: 'How to Modify an NPM Package When It Doesn't Meet Your Needs'
+title: "How to Modify an NPM Package When It Doesn't Meet Your Needs"
 date: 2024-07-30T16:02:05+08:00
 draft: false
 author: ""